vmware/vmware-log-collectors-for-public-cloud/README.md

 5. Copy the code in index.js and paste it into the index.js code file of the Lambda function.

 ### Configure the Lambda function
-1. In the AWS Web Console, configure an environment variable for the Lambda function.
+In the AWS Web Console, configure an environment variable for the Lambda function.
 The key of the environment variable should be 'LogIntelligence_API_Token'.
 The value of the environment variable should be a valid VMware Log Intelligence API token.

+#### 1. CloudWatch Logs
-2. If you want to collect CloudWatch logs, then in the AWS Web Console, add a 'CloudWatch Logs' trigger for the Lambda function.
+In AWS Web Console, add a 'CloudWatch Logs' trigger for the Lambda function.
 In the configurations of the trigger, specify the CloudWatch log group whose logs you want to collect and send to VMware Log Intelligence.
 You can add more 'CloudWatch Logs' triggers if you want to send logs of multiple log groups through the Lambda function to VMware Log Intelligence.

+#### 2. CloudTrail Logs
-3. If you want to collect CloudTrail logs, then you need to configure CloudTrail to send logs to an S3 bucket.
+If you want to collect CloudTrail logs, then you need to configure CloudTrail to send logs to an S3 bucket.
 Then in the AWS Web Console, add an 'S3' trigger for the Lambda function.
 In the configurations of the trigger, specify the S3 bucket to which the CloudTrail logs are sent.
 Once the trigger is configured and enabled, whenever logs go from CloudTrail to the S3 bucket, the Lambda function will be invoked and the logs will be sent to VMware Log Intelligence.
 You can refer to https://docs.aws.amazon.com/lambda/latest/dg/with-cloudtrail.html for more details.

+#### 3. Kinesis data
+First you need to have kinesis stream created in AWS.
+From the stream created a producer should be registered which pushes the data to kinesis stream.
+You can build producers for Kinesis Data Streams using the AWS SDK for Java and the Kinesis Producer Library.
+Define specific roles for the kinesis stream to fetch the necessary data.
+Once the stream is ready we can you see this to add trigger to our lambda function.
+From creating streams to creating producers and pushing data to stream is described here https://docs.aws.amazon.com/streams/latest/dev/introduction.html.

 ## Contributing